ChetanXpro/superbridge-dashboard/README.md

 # Limit dashboard

-- superbridge dashboard to show limits for different tokens
+- superbridge dashboard to show and update limits for different tokens